Will we be able to see and know our friends and family members in Heaven? Will we know each other in Heaven?

-Question: "Will we be able to see and know our friends and family members in Heaven?"
+Question: "Will we be able to see and know our friends and family members in Heaven?
+Will we know each other in Heaven?"

 Many people say that the first thing they want to do when they arrive in heaven is see all their friends and loved ones who have passed on before them.
 In eternity, there will be plenty of time to see, know, and spend time with our friends and family members.
 However, that will not be our primary focus in heaven.
 We will be far more occupied with worshipping God and enjoying the wonders of heaven.
 Our reunions with loved ones are more likely to be filled with recounting the grace and glory of God in our lives, His wondrous love, and His mighty works.
 We will rejoice all the more because we can praise and worship the Lord in the company of other believers, especially those we loved on earth.